Top Tips for Successful Soldering and De-Soldering Processes

 Has the Temperature Sensor of the thermometer deteriorated?
 These can be eroded during continued exposure to molten solders (especially Lead Free alloys).
 If in doubt, replace and re-measure.

 Is the correct measuring method being utilised?
-We recommend that the tip undergoes measurement to the maximum temperature for quality control of the component and PCB.
+We recommend that the tip undergoes measurement for the maximum temperature as this will ensure the integrity of the component and PCB.
 Since the temperature may be displayed lower for I-type and 1C-type tips whose tip end is thin in particular, take sufficient time for measurement and read the temperature when the displayed data are stable.

 - Avoiding pain points when soldering.
 What are the pain points and what steps can I take to avoid these?

-- Correct tip temperature.
-Ensure that the soldering station is programmed to provide sufficient temperature to enable a good solder joint melt the solder alloy whilst considering the specific application in question, i.e. More heat will be required if components have a heavy thermal mass and/or are soldered to PCB’s with a high heatsink effect.
+Correct tip temperature.
+Ensure that the soldering station is programmed to provide sufficient heat to produce a good solder joint melt whilst considering the specific application in question, i.e. More heat will be required if components have a heavy thermal mass and/or are soldered to PCB’s with a high heatsink effect.
 Whilst considering the aforementioned, please ensure that excessive heat is not applied as this may damage both the component and/or PCB.
-Hakko recommends setting the temperature as low as possible and selection of the soldering station featuring excellent thermal recovery.
+Hakko recommends setting the temperature as low as possible and the selection of a soldering station which offers excellent thermal recovery.

 Oxidation of components and/or PCB.
-If either or both of these are oxidized this will make soldering more difficult and may require the use of a supplementary or more
+If either or both of these are oxidized this will make soldering more difficult and may require the use of supplementary flux.

 Tip application.
 Apply the soldering iron tip simultaneously to both the PCB and component lead.
 This will ensure that both surfaces heat up at the same rate and ensure excellent flow of the molten solder.

 Solder Wire application.
-Apply the solder wire at a point on the solder joint after the solder joint has been heated to ensure that both component and PCB are at the correct temperature to facilitate a good quality soldered joint.
-Do not apply excessive amounts of solder to the joint, the optimum quantity should leave a concave fillet and the shape of the lead should still be visible within the pad/hole whilst still providing sufficient through hole penetration to meet local standards.
+Apply the solder wire at a point on the solder joint (usually 180 degrees apart from the solder tip) to ensure that both component and PCB are at the correct temperature to facilitate a good quality soldered joint.
+Do not apply excessive amounts of solder to the joint, the optimum quantity should leave a concave fillet and the shape of the lead and pad should still be visible within the pad/hole whilst still providing sufficient through hole penetration to meet local standards.

 - What are the most common errors/pitfalls when soldering/desoldering?

-Soldering – Excessive temperature setting, incorrect tip selection, poor maintenance of solder tips, use of damp sponges when using Lead Free Solders (Hakko 599B cleaning wire put to use instead).
+Soldering – Excessive temperature setting, incorrect tip selection, poor maintenance of solder tips, use of damp sponges when using Lead Free Solders (Hakko 599B Cleaning Wire should be used instead).